 Education levels generally translate into skills levels and have a direct correlation with employment potential, given that modern economies require certain education levels as a prerequisite for employment.
-Fully 60.8% of persons aged 20 years and older have below matric level education in Lejweleputswa, although with positive increases between 2005 and 20014 of persons completing matric (Lejweleputswa, 2017)5.
-The number of persons with matric increased from 19.5% in 2005 to
+Fully 60.8% of persons aged 20 years and older have below matric level education in Lejweleputswa, although with positive increases

-4 It is noteworthy that the LDM's IDP 2018 has different demographic statistics presented in two different sections: those in the District Demographic Profile, report the 2011 national census, while those in the District Economic Profile report the HIS Global Insight Regional eXplorer 2015.
+&lt;sup>4 It is noteworthy that the LDM's IDP 2018 has different demographic statistics presented in two different sections: those in the District Demographic Profile, report the 2011 national census, while those in the District Economic Profile report the HIS Global Insight Regional eXplorer 2015.
 Should there be slight variations in numbers reported here, it is because two different parts of the IDP were used as the basis for this profile.